Lambda-ABF: Simplified, Portable, Accurate and Cost-effective Alchemical Free Energy Computations: Implementation

 \subsubsection{NAMD}

-For simulations using the CHARMM FF in conjunction with NAMD, we relied on linear scaling Particle Mesh Ewald (PME) electrostatics, and soft-core scaling of Lennard-Jones potentials as described in \cite{zacharias1994separation}.
+For simulations using the CHARMM FF in conjunction with NAMD, we applied linear scaling to Particle Mesh Ewald (PME) electrostatics, and soft-core scaling of Lennard-Jones potentials as described in \cite{zacharias1994separation}.
 To avoid the instability associated with naked charges, van der Waals and electrostatic interactions were scaled together but in a staggered fashion, corresponding to $b_e=0.5$ and $b_v=1$, or in terms of NAMD parameters: \texttt{alchElecLambdaStart 0.5} and \texttt{alchVdwLambdaEnd 1.0}.

 In the present NAMD applications, we used decoupling rather than annihilation (\texttt{alchDecouple on}), meaning that non-bonded interactions within the perturbed groups are retained throughout the perturbation, and the fully decoupled ligand retains its self-interactions.